 Detail of the Vicens House façade

 Bellesguard Tower.
 This building is one of the hidden treasures of Gaudí, since until recently it was not open to visitors.
 But now tourists can enjoy the Gaudian architecture, with its colorful windows, ceramic mosaic benches or brick borders.
 The Bellesguard Tower is often called "the modernist castle" because it was actually built on top of the foundations of a medieval castle.
-Gaudí was heavily inspired by the straight lines and the imposing forms of the castles while designing this tower, and this can be seen perfectly when we walk through their
+Gaudí was heavily inspired by the straight lines and the imposing forms of the castles while designing this tower.

 One of the two Miralles Gates